ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 Our emulators are written within the Lewis framework developed at ESS.
 The purpose of this page is not to replicate the full Lewis documentation, which can be found [here](http://lewis.readthedocs.io/en/latest/), but to give quick pointers to common actions and describe how it all fits within IBEX.

+Due to some staff turnover Lewis is now maintained by ISIS and ESS collaboratively.
+Dom has access to pushing release versions of Lewis to pypi.

 ## Get the framework

 Lewis is included as an installed module in genie_python.